 280E Deductions for Cannabis Retailers

-• Certain Employee Wages: If employees are directly involved in the production of goods, their wages may be included in COGS and thus deductible.
+• Certain Employee Wages: For employees directly involved in production, their wages may be considered part of COGS.

 How Do Dispensaries Pay Federal Taxes Under 280E?